Saturday, September 17, 2011

 1970: Stevie Wonder married Syreeta Wright, a former secretary at Motown Records.

-1974: Crosby, Stills, Nash & Young, Joni Mitchell, Joe Walsh, the Band and Jesse Colin Young performed at Wembley Stadium in London.
+1974: Crosby, Stills, Nash & Young, Joni Mitchell, the Band, and Jesse Colin Young gave 80,000 people plenty of reasons to fill London's Wembley Stadium to capacity.

 1974: Olivia Newton John rose to #1 on the Easy Listening chart with "I Honestly Love You".